opensciencegrid/xcache/explanation.md

 ### Main Loop
 This loop iterates over every file/directory that the user wishes to download.

 Before any downloading occurs, STASHCP checks to see if the source currently being examined is a file or a directory.
+If the source is a file, [`doStashCpSingle`](#doStashCpSingle) is called; otherwise, [doStashCpDirectory](#doStashCpDirectory) is called.
+The source item is downloaded to the user-specified directory.
+In both cases, a flag is set to indicate that the information variables are to be updated with respect to the source being downloaded.

 #### Location Logic
-**This is important to understand.
-Check back later for the actual information.**
+**This is important to understand.**

 Due to numerous problems with trying to do this recursively, I decided to take a more direct approach and have STASHCP use the full source file path to direct location logic.

 #### doStashCpSingle
 This is where all the downloading actually happens.

 This function can take two arguments.
 The first one, which is required, is the name of the file to be downloaded.
 If the second argument is present, the function will update the information variables with information about this particular file download.
 If the second argument is not present, no updating of information variables occurs (such as when the file being downloaded is but one member of a larger directory being downloaded).

 `doStashCpSingle` first determines the size of the file, and from that calculates a timeout period (5m + 1s/MB).
 The built-in timeout utility is used.